 A growbag is a plastic sack filled with compost and will hold three tomato plants.
 The usual method is to cut the top of the bag along the lines indicated to make two flaps where each plant is to be planted and to cut some slits along the side for drainage.
 But follow the instructions on your bags.
-Once this is done make a hole in the compost the size of the pot that the pant is in, remove the plant from it’s pot and place into the hole, firm the compost around the plant.
+Once this is done make a hole in the compost the size of the pot that the pant is in, remove the plant from its pot and place it into the hole, firm the compost around the plant.
 Insert a cane for support or use string.
 Then water well.

-As I said earlier using growbags is my preferred method, but I use a slightly different technique to one just described.
+As I said earlier using growbags is my preferred method, but I use a slightly different technique to the one just described.
 There are several reasons why I use this method, firstly I do not think that there is enough compost in a growbag to support three tomato plants, secondly watering and feeding can be haphazard both of which reduce your yield.

 Because of the higher yield obtained by using this method I have been able to reduce the number of plants grown, hence giving more space in my greenhouse.